alfredlam42/intro-to-sinatra/README.md

 Very self explanatory.

-#### Make sure you migrate.
+#### Make sure you migrate and check it is successful.

 Self explanatory again.
+I've helped many people and found that there was some kind of error when they migrate.
+They run the migrate command and think it's fine and when they see there is an error, they wonder what is going on.

-#### Seed your database (optional).
+#### Seed your database and make sure it is successful (optional).

-If you wonder why nothing is showing up.
+If you wonder why all your seed data isn't showing up.

 #### Never Drop Your Database

-Treat it as if it had millions of user information in it.
+Treat it as if it had millions of user's information in it.
 If you need to update a property in an already existing model, run a migration.
 It's important to learn how to update models with new information.
 If you work at Facebook, you won't drop a database to give it new properties.
 You would create a migration.
 It's just good practice instead of taking the shortcut of dropping and recreating the database.

 Two exceptions I can think of: